orbit-mvi/orbit-mvi/orbit-test/README.md

 - Emitted states
 - Emitted side effects
-- Loopbacks i.e. flow A calling flow B from a `sideEffect`
+- Loopbacks i.e. intent A calling intent B
 - Potentially dependencies being called

 The last two items on the list are outside of the scope of this library